acking/aliyun-php-sdk-sms/README.md

 use Aliyun\Core\Regions\EndpointProvider;
 use Aliyun\Core\Regions\EndpointConfig;
 use Aliyun\Core\Sms\Request\V20160927\SingleSendSmsRequest;
-$iClientProfile = DefaultProfile::getProfile('cn-hangzhou', 'your accessKeyId', 'your accessSecret);
+$iClientProfile = DefaultProfile::getProfile('cn-hangzhou', 'your accessKeyId', 'your accessSecret');
 $client = new DefaultAcsClient($iClientProfile);
 $config = new EndpointConfig();
 $endpoint = new Endpoint('cn-hangzhou', $config->getRegionIds(), $config->getProductDomains());